alectryonexamples/gan_tf2/README.md

  - python main.py --data_type sin --disc_iter 2 --gen_iter 1 --batch_size 256 --disc_model 64 32 16 --gen_model 64 32 16 --noise_dim 8
  - python main.py --data_type mnist --disc_iter 2 --gen_iter 1 --batch_size 32 --disc_model 1024 512 256 --gen_model 256 512 1024 --noise_dim 100

+# Discussion
-Note: GANs are super sensitive to hyper parameter changes and sometimes initial weights.
+GANs are super sensitive to hyper parameter changes and sometimes initial weights.
 The image generated is cherry picked and you may have to run a couple times to get similar results.

+We see issues like mode collapse in both the sinusoid dataset as well as the MNIST dataset.
+Often, only part of the sinusoid is captured by the generator.

+You can see the sensitivity by modifying the example run parameters.

 # Dependencies
 numpy